Kamil3162/LogistykaRepo/README.md

 # LogistykaRepo

-Topic of project is  to manage delivery company.
-You have options to create new users, trucks , update locations.
-Project is based on idea which I get from my lessons on the university.
-We had a task to create application to manage a processes according to assign truck and semitrailers for driver and check actual status of delivery.
-In the project i used a Django, Django REST framework also i added Google API to control and check position of our driver .
+The project's topic is managing a delivery company.
+It offers options to create new users, trucks, and update locations.
+This project is inspired by an idea I developed from my university lessons.
+We were tasked with creating an application to manage processes such as assigning trucks and semitrailers to drivers and checking the current status of deliveries.
+In the project, I utilized Django and the Django REST framework.
+Additionally, I integrated Google API to monitor and track the positions of our drivers.
+The entire frontend was developed using React.js

 Entire frontend was created using React.js